joshuabalansa/joshuabalansa/README.md

 # 💫 About Me:
 Hello, World!
-I'm Joshua, a passionate software developer with a strong affinity for writing clean, efficient, and scalable code. <br><br>🚀 Over the years, I've had the privilege to work on a variety of exciting projects and technologies, including Tailwind, Alphine, Laravel, and Livewire.
-I thrive on solving complex problems and turning ideas into working software solutions.
+I'm Joshua, a passionate software developer with a strong affinity for writing clean, efficient, and scalable code.

 ## 🌐 Socials: